 This is activated by the room thermostat by COOLING or FAN ON position.
-For GPC/GPH models, the motor is energized directly by the room thermostat for EEM motors.
+The motor is energized through the EBTDR for PSC motors and directly by the room thermostat for EEM motors.
 EEM motors are constant torque motors with very low power consumption.
-For APH models, the motor is energized by the fan control board for ECM motors.
-ECM motors are constant CFM motors with very low power consumption.
 This motor is energized by a 24V signal from the thermostat.
 (See Air Flow Measurement and Adjustment for speed adjustment instructions).